-Lastly, the HR R-Evolution programme boosted the order to achieve an integrated reporting that guarantees experience.
+Lastly, the HR R-Evolution programme boosted the digital tools for the management of the HR processes, in order to achieve an integrated reporting that guarantees experience.
 In particular, with the SAP Success Factors platform, employees can access their profile, training a single tool.